chazmcgarvey/vimcoder/README.md

 directory, you may also want to actually move the directory to the new location so that VimCoder can find the work you've already done.

+Beginning with VimCoder 1.3.5, there is a new option for an alternative directory structure.
+It is not enabled by default, but it may be in the future.
+Rather than having directories named after problem identifiers, the new structure uses two levels of directories.
+On the first level, directories are named after the contest associated with the problem (e.g. SRM-144-DIV-1), and on the second level, directories are named after the problem's point value (e.g. 300).
+This directory structure may be preferable if you ever want to browse your repository since the contest name and point values are more easily identifiable than the problem identifier.

+If this new directory structure is enabled, it will only apply to new problems.
+VimCoder will not try to reorganize your current repository, though you are welcome to do it manually yourself if you would like to switch to the new directory structure.

 ##### Vim Command

 By default, VimCoder tries to invoke Vim using the `gvim` command (or